corndeladmin/tech-docs/src/js/environment-variables.md

 ::: warning

-Your `.env` file should never be checked in to version control.
-The file can contain very sensitive information like database passwords.
-It is up to each person working on the project to manage their own `.env` file for their environment.
+Your `.env` file should almost never be checked in to version control.
+The file can contain sensitive information like database passwords.
+It is up to the environment to provide these variables, and they should not be part of the application code.

 :::

-With that warning in mind, lets add `.env` to our `.gitignore` file:
+With that warning in mind, let's add `.env` to our `.gitignore` file:

 ```.gitignore
 node_modules
 .env
 ```

-That means git will not commit this file and it won't end up on Github!

 ## Adding environment variables

 Inside the `.env` file, we can define some variables.
-A common use case might be storing the information we need to connect to a database:

 ```.env
 DB_USER=superadmin